 Rohinton Mistry is an Indian-born Canadian writer.
 He is originally from India, but currently resides in Brampton, Ontario, Canada.
-He belongs to the Parsi community and practices Zoroastrianism.
+He belongs to the minority Parsi community and practices Zoroastrianism.

-Rohinton Mistry was born on 3rd July 1952 in Mumbai, Maharashtra, India.
+Rohinton Mistry was born on July 3, 1952 in Mumbai, Maharashtra, India.
 He graduated from the University of Mumbai with a degree in BA in Mathematics and Economics.
-In 1975, he immigrated to Canada with his wife and settled in Toronto where he studied at the University of Toronto and acquired a BA in English and Philosophy degree.
+In 1975, he immigrated to Canada with his wife Freny Elavia, and settled in Toronto where he studied at the University of Toronto and acquired a BA in English and Philosophy degree.

 After three years, Penguin Books Canada published his collection of eleven short stories as Tales from Firozsha Baag.
 Later, it was published in the U.S. as Swimming Lessons and Other Stories from Firozsha Baag.